padam56/Pyspark-Cryptoanalysis/README.md

 ## Pyspark Cryptoanalysis and Prediction System

-Analysis and prediction of Crypto data using Distrubuted Machine Learning
+Analysis and prediction of Crypto data using Distributed Machine Learning

 ## Tools and Technology used:
 - HDFS